Hexalith/Hexalith.MyNewModule/README.md

 This creates a module named `Hexalith.Inventory`.

 The initialization script will:
-- Replace all occurrences of `MyNewModule` with your package name
+- Replace all occurrences of `MyToDo` with your package name
-- Rename directories and files containing `MyNewModule`
+- Rename directories and files containing `MyToDo`
 - Initialize and update Git submodules (Hexalith.Builds and HexalithApp)
 - Set up the project structure for your new module